isabellachen/steppenwolf/README.md

 # Steppenwolf

 A self-critical WP theme that is mostly an empty shell.
-Acutally its a menu bar and footer, ready for a page builder, preferable Beaver Builder.
+Acutally it's a menu bar and footer, ready for a page builder.
+The theme author prefers Beaver Builder as its less likely to get in her way.

 ## Installation